Camp Napoleon Council: Camp Napoleon Compact

 The tribes of the Indian Territory agreed to cease fighting with one another and work together to form a confederation to maintain the political integrity of the Indian Territory.
 They also elected delegates to travel to Washington and negotiate with the federal government.
-They agreed upon a compact that described the basic principles they wanted incorporated into any post-war treaties with the United States government.
+They agreed upon a compact that described the basic principles they wanted to be incorporated into any post-war treaties with the United States government.
 Signing the Compact were representatives of the following Indian nations: the Cherokee Nation, Creek, Choctaw, Chickashaw, Seminole, Reserve Caddo Nation, Osage Nation, Reserve Comanche Band, Kiowa Nation, Arapahoe Nation, Cheyenne Nation, Lapan Band of Opaches, Noconee Band of Comanche Nation, Cochahkah Band Comanches, Tinnawith Band Comanches, Yampucka Band of Comanches, Nooches Band of Commanches, Nooches Band of Commanches.

 Aftermath

-At the end of the meeting, the council appointed commissioners (no more than five for each tribe) to attend a conference with the U.S. government at Washington D. C., at which the results of the Camp Napoleon Council would be presented and discussed.
-However, the U.S. government refused to treat with such a large group representing so many tribes.
+At the end of the meeting, the council appointed commissioners (no more than five for each tribe) to attend a conference with the U.S. government in Washington, D.C., at which the results of the Camp Napoleon Council would be presented and discussed.
+However, the U.S. government refused to treat such a large group representing so many tribes.
 Furthermore the government regarded the Camp Napoleon meeting as unofficial and unauthorized.
-The President later called for a meeting at Fort Smith (called the Fort Smith Council), which was held in September, 1865.
+The President later called for a meeting at Fort Smith (called the Fort Smith Council), which was held in September 1865.

 From the standpoint of the Indians, the Camp Napoleon Council and its compact was a significant step, because this action mitigated intertribal warfare after the Civil War.
 However, it had no effect on ameliorating the U.S. government policy to punish all those tribes who were considered hostile for having supported the cause of the Confederacy.

 In 1931, the Oklahoma College for Women erected a commemorative marker at the Camp Napoleon site, on the school ground at State Highway 62.
 The inscription reads: